-Email verification is a business tool that helps keep real people communicating.
+Email verification is a business software tool that helps keep real people communicating.

-It does this by checking for errors in email addresses on lists, and by filtering email addresses as they are entered onto systems, using an API.
+It does this by checking for errors in email addresses on lists, and by filtering email addresses as they are entered onto systems, using an email verification API.

 How does email checking work?